What is ‘Positioning, Navigation and Timing’ (PNT)?

 Australia’s National PNT Infrastructure

-In Australia, we do not have our own GNSS or RNSS, however, we do maintain ground stations which are being upgraded.
+Australia does not possess any independent space-based GNSS or RNSS capability.
+Australia does however maintain a network of ground stations capable of accessing and monitoring GNSS and RNSS systems controlled by international partners.
 The Australian government is pursuing a ‘National Positioning Infrastructure’ (NPI) project which aims to maximise the value which can be derived from the GNSS currently in operation.
-In the 2019-19 Federal Budget, Geoscience Australia was awarded $64 million to complete the NPI project.
-The NPI project aims to deliver high accuracy positioning through upgrading current GNSS ground stations, establishing new GNSS ground stations, and ensuring ground station network integration.
+In the 2019-20 Federal Budget, Geoscience Australia was awarded $64 million to complete the NPI project.
+The NPI project aims to deliver high accuracy positioning capabilities by upgrading current GNSS ground stations, establishing new GNSS ground stations, and ensuring ground station network integration.

 Currently, GNSS services like GPS provide positioning accuracy to within 5 meters.
 Once the NPI project is completed, Australia’s ground-based positioning infrastructure will be able to track, verify and optimise data from global networks of satellites for more precise positioning across Australia, with an accuracy of 3-5 centimetres.

 Precise positioning offers an exciting opportunity for all Australians.
-The ability to identify a location anywhere in Australia in real-time with high accuracy enables a range of activities to be conducted more efficiently – Australia’s infrastructure provides greater accuracy and productivity for a number of activities conducted in various industries such as the mining, construction, agriculture and transport industries.
+The ability to identify a location anywhere in Australia in real-time with a high degree of accuracy enables a range of activities to be conducted more efficiently.
+Australia’s infrastructure provides greater accuracy and productivity for a number of activities conducted in various industries such as the mining, construction, agriculture and transport industries.
 Improved services will also be available to the public, including emergency services, road safety management and enhanced smart-device functions.
 Entrepreneurs can also take advantage of the improved technology to develop their own applications.

 For more information on Australia’s National Positioning Infrastructure, visit the Geoscience Australia website.